 * Ask God to raise prayer teams who will begin breaking up the soil through worship and intercession.

-* Ask the Lord to bring forth a triumphant Bunak church for the glory of His name!
+* Ask the Lord to bring forth a strong Bunak church for the glory of His name!